CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 An example for a *difficult attack* would be targeting an opponent with a ranged weapon when the opponent is behind cover.

-Another example would be attacking backwards, at an invisible enemy or with a broken arm, and so on.
+Another example would be attacking backwards, at an invisible target or with a broken arm, and so on.

 #### Easy Attack
 Some attacks may be easier to perform.
 An **easy attack** is [advantaged](#advantage--disadvantage).